retrofuturejosh/aws-devops-pro-notes/ConfigInfrastructure.md

 - Use Code Reviews and Revision Controls to Manage Your Templates
 - Update Your Amazon EC2 Linux Instances Regularly
   - `yum update`

+# Elastic Beanstalk
+Upload an application and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring
+- Useful for developers who only want to write code and not maintain infrastructure
+- supports many languages as well as Docker, allowing extensibility for languages not natively supported

+## ebextentions
+.ebextensions allow advanced environment customization with YAML or JSON configuration files
+- Placed in a folder called `.ebextensions`
+- Used for achieving automation in creation Elastic Beanstalk environment